m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 In reality, there's also a difference between static and dynamic friction, i.e. friction that prevents motion from starting and friction that slows down nonzero motion.
 I didn't care enough to implement this.
 {: .sidenote}

+Also in reality, all pairs of two materials have their own coefficients of restitution and friction.
+This level of granularity isn't really necessary in games, so we usually store these coefficients with individual materials and form the pairwise coefficients with an average, min, or max.
+{: .sidenote}

 ##### **Impulse caching**